rordenlab/dcm2niix/FILENAMING.md

 ## Special Characters

 [Some characters are not permitted](https://stackoverflow.com/questions/1976007/what-characters-are-forbidden-in-windows-and-linux-directory-names) in file names.
 The following characters will be replaced with underscorces (`_`).
 Note that the forbidden characters vary between operating systems (Linux only forbids the forward slash, MacOS forbids forward slash and colon, while Windows forbids any of the characters listed below).
 To ensure that files can be easily copied between file systems, [dcm2niix restricts file names to characters allowed by Windows](https://github.com/rordenlab/dcm2niix/issues/237).
 While technically legal in all filesystems, the semicolon can wreak havoc in [Windows](https://stackoverflow.com/questions/3869594/semi-colons-in-windows-filenames) and [Linux](https://forums.plex.tv/t/linux-hates-semicolons-in-file-names/49098/2).
+Likewise, the [dollar sign can cause issues](https://github.com/rordenlab/dcm2niix/issues/749).

 ### List of Forbidden Characters
 ```